 The attachment of files is supported by almost all email service apps.
 Transferring files is possible with Gmail, Hotmail, Windows Mail, etc. However, sending files by email has some restrictions.
 For instance, Gmail allows you to send attachments up to 25 MB in size and receive files up to 50 MB in size.
 So take the following actions if you wish to deliver small files.

 Step 1.
 Choose one Email service application and sign in with your email account.

 Step 2.
 Establish a new mail and type in the email addresses of the source PC and target laptop respectively.

 Step 3.
 Click the Attachment icon and select the files you need.
 Click Send to start sending files to another PC.

 Step 4.
 On the target PC, open and sign in Email application to check and download the files.

-You can wirelessly transfer files from a desktop to a laptop using any of the methods outlined above.
+You can transfer files from desktop to laptop wirelessly using any of the methods outlined above.
 The transfer of files might, however, have some disadvantages.
 Try AnyViewer if you wish to transfer files quickly and without restrictions.